angelwing888/AP-Comp-Sci-Study-Guide/README.md

 IDE: IDE stands for Integrated Develoment Environment.
 An IDE is used for writing code and they usually contain additional features like compiling adn debugging tools.

+Interpreter: A program on a computer that directly runs code without having to compile it into a machine language program first.

 Iteration: Repetition - one complete step of a loop, repeated until a certain condition is met.

 LAN: LAN stands for Local Area Network, this is a small computer network, sometimes located within a single room or building or location.